A Particle Method for Solving Fredholm Equations of the First Kind: Examples

 \subsection{Positron emission tomography}

-Positron Emission Tomography (PET) is a medical diagnosis technique used to analyze internal biological processes from radial projections outside in order to detect medical conditions such as schizophrenia, cancer, Alzheimer's disease and coronary artery disease \citep{phelps2000positron}.
-The data distribution of the radial projections $h(\phi, \xi)$ is defined on $[0, 2\pi]\times[-R, R]$ for $R>0$ and is linked to the cross-section image of the organ of interest $f(x, y)$ defined on the 2D square through the kernel $g$ describing the geometry of the PET scanner.
-The Markov kernel $g(\phi, \xi \mid x, y)$ gives the probability that the projection onto $(\phi, \xi)$ corresponds to point $(x, y)$ \citep{vardi1985statistical} and is modeled as a Normal distribution centered at 0 and with small variance (e.g. $\sigma^2 = 0.02^2$) to mimic the alignment between projections and recovered emission.
+Positron Emission Tomography (PET) is a medical diagnosis technique used to analyze internal biological processes from radial projections to detect medical conditions such as schizophrenia, cancer, Alzheimer's disease and coronary artery disease \citep{phelps2000positron}.

+The data distribution of the radial projections $h(\phi, \xi)$ is defined on $\Y=[0, 2\pi]\times[-R, R]$ for $R>0$ and is linked to the cross-section image of the organ of interest $f(x, y)$ defined on the 2D square $\X=[-r, r]^2$ for $r>0$ through the kernel $g$ describing the geometry of the PET scanner.
+The Markov kernel $g(\phi, \xi \mid x, y)$ gives the probability that the projection onto $(\phi, \xi)$ corresponds to point $(x, y)$ \citep{vardi1985statistical} and is modeled as a zero-mean Gaussian distribution with small variance (we use $\sigma^2 = 0.02^2$) to mimic the alignment between projections and recovered emissions (see Appendix~\ref{app:pet}).
+As $g$ is defined on $\X\times \Y$ where $\X=[-r, r]^2$ and $\Y=[0, 2\pi]\times[-R, R]$, assumption~\ref{a:g} is satisfied.

-The data used in this work are obtained from the reference image in the final panel of Figure~\ref{fig:pet_reconstruction}, a simplified imitation of the brain's metabolic activity (e.g. \cite{shepp1982maximum}).
+The data used in this work are obtained from the reference image in the final panel of Figure~\ref{fig:pet_reconstruction}, a simplified imitation of the brain's metabolic activity (e.g. \cite{vardi1993image}).
 The collected data are the values of $h$ at 128 evenly spaced projections over $360^\circ$ and 185 values of $\xi$ in $[-92, 92]$ to which Poisson noise is added.

-Figure~\ref{fig:pet_reconstruction} shows the reconstructions obtained with the SMC scheme.
-As observed earlier, convergence to a fixed point occurs in less than 100 iterations.
-The smoothing parameter is set to $\varepsilon = 10^{-3}$ and the number of particles is $N= 20,000$.
-Figure~\ref{fig:pet_relative_error} in the supplementary material shows relative error and $\ise$ for the reconstructions in Figure~\ref{fig:pet_reconstruction}.
-The ISE between the original image and the reconstructions at Iteration 50 to 100 stabilizes below 0.08.
+Figure~\ref{fig:pet_reconstruction} shows the reconstructions obtained with the SMC scheme with smoothing parameter $\varepsilon = 10^{-3}$ and number of particles is $N= 20,000$.
+Convergence to a fixed point occurs in less than 100 iterations, in fact the criterion~\eqref{eq:stop} with $\zeta(f^N_n)=\int_{\X}\vert f_{n}^N(x)\vert^2\dx$ and $m=15$ stops the iteration at $n=15$.
+The $\ise$ between the original image and the reconstructions stabilizes around 0.08.
+Additional results and model details are given in the supplementary material.